nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 Once dry, you can apply polyurethane to seal it all up.
 Do a couple of coats and sand with fine-grit sandpaper before your final coat to get an ultra-smooth finish.

 If you're planning on using this serving board for food, be sure to look into food-safe oils that will protect the wood but won't seep into your food.
 Again, I'm not using mine for food so I used regular stain and poly.

+## Finished project

+Another IKEA dupe for the books!
+I couldn't justify the price tag of the IKEA serving board and having so much scrap wood comes in handy.
+Play around with attaching your boards together as well- sometimes glue isn't enough!
+This would be a great project to practice dowel joints or similar to secure the wood boards together.
+All you need are dowel pins and a drill bit of the same size.